nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 the padding machine is shut down, then `circuit_t.padding_info` is still properly freed by the call to `circpad_circuit_free_all_machineinfos()` in `circuit_free_()`.

+#### 6.2.
+Machine Application Events

+The framework checks client-side origin circuits to see if padding machines should be activated or terminated during specific event callbacks in `circuitpadding.c`.
+We list these event callbacks here only for reference.
+You should not modify any of these callbacks to get your machine to run; instead, you should use the `circpad_machine_spec_t.conditions` field, as was described in Section XXX.

+However, you may add new event callbacks if you need other activation events, for example to provide obfuscation-layer or application-layer signaling.
+Any new event callbacks should behave exactly like the existing callbacks.

+During each of these event callbacks, the framework checks to see if any current running padding machines have conditions that no longer apply as a result of the event, and shuts those machines down.
+Then, it checks to see if any new padding machines should be activated as a result of the event, based on their circuit application conditions. **Remember: Machines are checked in reverse order in the machine list.
+This means that later, more recently added machines take precedence over older, earlier entries in each list.**

+Both of these checks are performed using the machine application conditions that you specify in your machine's `circpad_machine_spec_t.conditions` field.

+The machine application event callbacks are prefixed by `circpad_machine_event_` by convention in circuitpadding.c.
+As of this writing, these callbacks are:

+  - `circpad_machine_event_circ_added_hop()`: Called whenever a new hop is added to a circuit.
+  - `circpad_machine_event_circ_built()`: Called when a circuit has completed construction and is opened. <!-- open != ready for traffic.
+Which do we mean? -nickm -->
+  - `circpad_machine_event_circ_purpose_changed()`: Called when a circuit
+    changes purpose.
+  - `circpad_machine_event_circ_has_no_relay_early()`: Called when a circuit
+    runs out of RELAY_EARLY cells.
+  - `circpad_machine_event_circ_has_streams()`: Called when a circuit gets a stream attached.
+  - `circpad_machine_event_circ_has_no_streams()`: Called when the last
+    stream is detached from a circuit.

 ## 7. Future Features and Optimizations